 Peter Hylton High Street Consulting Senior Consultant Columbia, SC Email: hylton@highstreetconsulting.com Peter Hylton works as a senior consultant for High Street Consulting.
-Peter received his Ph.D. from Georgia Tech's School of City and Regional Planning, where he researched freight and airport planning.
-His dissertation examined electronic fulfillment's impact on airports and airport regions.
+He received his Ph.D. from Georgia Tech's School of City and Regional Planning, where he researched freight and airport planning.
+Peter's dissertation examined electronic fulfillment's impact on airports and airport regions.
 His work has also examined logistics cluster competitiveness and near-airport distribution centers.
-Peter graduated with a B.S .degree from Georgia Tech's Sam Nunn School of International Affairs, and also holds a Master's degree from Georgia Tech's School of City and Regional Planning.
+Peter graduated with a B.S. degree from Georgia Tech's Sam Nunn School of International Affairs and also holds a Master's degree from Georgia Tech's School of City and Regional Planning.
 Before beginning graduate school, he worked as a logistician for the U.S. Army.
+During the program year 2016-2017, Peter won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Air Cargo Forecasting in an Age of Electronic Retail."

-Alexandre Jacquillat Carnegie Mellon University, Heinz College Assistant Professor of Operations Research and Public Policy Pittsburgh, PA Email: ajacquil@andrew.cmu.edu Alexandre Jacquillat is an Assistant Professor of Operations Research and Public Policy at Carnegie Mellon University's Heinz College, with cross-appointments in the Department of Civil and Environmental Engineering and at the Tepper School of Business.
+Alexandre Jacquillat Carnegie Mellon University, Heinz College Assistant Professor of Operations Research and Public Policy Pittsburgh, PA Email: alexjacg@mit.edu Alexandre Jacquillat is an Assistant Professor of Operations Research and Public Policy at Carnegie Mellon University's Heinz College, with cross-appointments in the Department of Civil and Environmental Engineering and at the Tepper School of Business.
 His research develops and applies stochastic models and optimization methodologies to promote more efficient, reliable, and sustainable infrastructure systems.
 His primary focus is on air traffic management systems, with the goal of developing data-driven decision-making approaches to enhance airport operations, flight scheduling and capacity planning at busy airports.
 He is also interested in the emerging field of ride-sharing systems, and their implications for urban mobility, technology deployment, congestion mitigation, and emissions reductions.
 Alexandre is the recipient of several research and leadership awards, including the George B. Dantzig Dissertation Award and the Transportation Science and Logistics Dissertation Prize from INFORMS, the Milton Pikarsky Memorial Award for Best Ph.D.
-Dissertation in transportation science and technology from the Council of University Transportation Centers (CUTC), the Dissertation Award competition from the Industry Studies Association (ISA), the Anna Valicek Award from AGIFORS, and the L.E.
+Dissertation in Transportation science and technology from the Council of University Transportation Centers (CUTC), the Dissertation Award competition from the Industry Studies Association (ISA), the Anna Valicek Award from AGIFORS, and the L.E.
 Rivot Medal from the French Academy of Science.
+During the program year 2012-2013, Alexandre won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Congestion Mitigation at JFK: The Potential of Schedule Coordination."